chopinrlz/powerpass/docs/usage.md

 ```
 To create the `PSCredential`, the secret must have a `UserName` and a `Password` property set.
 If either property is blank, the operation may fail with an error.
+# Usage
+For general usage of PowerPass, please see below.
+## KeePass Databases
+To open a KeePass database use the `Open-PowerPassDatabase` cmdlet.
+Pipe or pass the output to `Get-PowerPassSecret` to fetch secrets from the KeePass database.
+## PowerPass Locker
+To read a secret from your PowerPass Locker use the `Read-PowerPassSecret` cmdlet.
+To write a secret into your PowerPass Locker use the `Write-PowerPassSecret` cmdlet.
+## Storing KeePass Database Passwords
+If you are opening KeePass databases which use master passwords, you can store these passwords in your PowerPass Locker to keep them secure.
+## Cmdlet Reference
+1. For the AES edition: [PowerPass AES Cmdlet Reference](https://chopinrlz.github.io/powerpass/aes-cmdlet-ref)
+2. For the DP API edition: [PowerPass DP API Cmdlet Reference](https://chopinrlz.github.io/powerpass/dpapi-cmdlet-ref)

+All PowerPass topics can be found at the bottom of this page.
 # All PowerPass Topics
 Select one of the links below to browse to another topic.
 ## [AES Cmdlet Reference](https://chopinrlz.github.io/powerpass/aes-cmdlet-ref) | [Data Structures](https://chopinrlz.github.io/powerpass/data-structures) | [Deployment](https://chopinrlz.github.io/powerpass/deployment) | [Domain Credentials](https://chopinrlz.github.io/powerpass/domain-credentials) | [DP API Cmdlet Reference](https://chopinrlz.github.io/powerpass/dpapi-cmdlet-ref) | [Home](https://chopinrlz.github.io/powerpass) | [OneDrive Backup](https://chopinrlz.github.io/powerpass/onedrivebackup) | [Prerequisites](https://chopinrlz.github.io/powerpass/prerequisites) | [Release Notes](https://chopinrlz.github.io/powerpass/release-notes) | [Usage](https://chopinrlz.github.io/powerpass/usage)